As top orchestras struggle to diversify, minority musicians want in

 Minority musicians who manage to pass audition hurdles, like New York Philharmonic clarinetist Anthony McGill, often share stories of how difficult it can be to succeed without the right mentorship and preparation.

 McGill, who joined the New York Philharmonic in 2014, is the only African-American musician in the ensemble, according to an orchestra spokesperson.
-While Asian-Americans have normally been well represented at the philharmonic and other ensembles, the hiring of other minorities has been sporadic.
+While Asian-Americans have normally been well represented at the philharmonic and other orchestras, the hiring of blacks and latinos has been sporadic.

 The alliance "provides coaching and intensive audition preparation experience," Rosen said.